Ciaanh/XPChronicle/ui/xpbars/ARCHITECTURE_V2.md

 - Verify no extraneous events get registered.

-- Verify `XPChronicleDB.barPositions` is updated correctly when dragging.
+- Verify `XPBarEnhancedDB.barPositions` is updated correctly when dragging.

 - Verify ContextBuilder produces correct context shapes with all required fields.